Revature-Reverse/Reverse-Angular/README.md

 ### EditPostComponent
 -> This allows users to edit their posts in case they want to erase any profanity which their is a filter for.

+## Interceptors
+### LoadingScreenInterceptor
+-> Used to implement the loadding screen by intercepting Http requests and using the LoadingScreenService execute the loading screen when transitioning between component screens.

 ## Getting Started
 - git clone https://github.com/Revature-Reverse/Reverse-Angular.git and move into its folder
 - If you are using a Windows terminal, consider running "Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass" to be to run scripts